ArabelaTso/Crest-artifacts/README.md

 # CREST

-This repository is the project for paper-152 **Testing Coreference Resolution Systems without Labeled Test Sets Inputs**
+This repository is the project for paper **Testing Coreference Resolution Systems without Labeled Test Sets Inputs**

 ## Workflow